Lunar-Dawn/areodin/src/places/quintuplets.md

 ## Economy and Population

 The Quintuplets supply around 40% of the world's food production.
 This is made possible by the crystal around which the island float, which causes crops to grow at enormous speeds and be unusually nutritious.

+## The Roseluck Horticultural Institute

+Located on one of the Quintuplets is the Roseluck Horticultural Institute, the preeminent place of research into crops and food.
+Founded in the year 461 as an offshoot of the [Areodin Academy](/places/academy) and becoming fully independent of it after 75 years, the Roseluck Insitute hosts well over five thousand researchers in various fields.